dy/resizable/README.md

 # Resizable

-Makes any element resizable.
-Just as jQuery-UI resizable, but simplier and with no jQuery.
+Make any element resizable.
+Just as jQuery-UI, but simpler and without jQuery.

 ## Use